-Dr Andrew Lepone, Head of Education and Partnerships at CMCRC, said, “We’re delighted Adviser Ratings has recognised our leadership in making financial markets fairer and more efficient.
+Dr Andrew Lepone, Head of the CMCRC-SIRCA Research Institute, said, “We’re delighted Adviser Ratings has recognised our leadership in making financial markets fairer and more efficient.
 We look forward to applying our research talent, world-leading infrastructure and academic expertise to help them tackle this important industry issue.”

 Adviser Ratings becomes CMCRC’s 58th industry partner in the financial markets.
 “Our unique offering and track record of commercialisation keeps paying dividends for those partners,” said Dr Lepone, adding that Adviser Ratings will be sponsoring a CMCRC Industrial PhD researcher.

 And just as CMCRC now conducts research in the health, digital currency and energy markets as well as finance, along with developing successful commercial spin-offs, Adviser Ratings has similarly evolved.
 It is now a data and technology company providing services to the wealth management industry including advice licensees, super funds, life insurers, fund managers, investment platforms and software providers.